What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Tips:

-- Use a firm but controlled motion.
+- Use a firm but controlled movement.

 Step 4: Try baking soda with vinegar.

-Step 5 Step 5: Use a coat hanger with wire or a plumbing snake.
+Step 5 Step 5: Use a coat hanger that is wire or a plumbing snake.

 Note:

-- Don’t push or pull actions too hard, as they could cause more harm.
+- Don’t push or pull actions as they could result in more damage.

-Step 6: Restart the water supply and test the result.
+Step 6: Restart the water supply and test the result

 Tools | Description |